aryanbiswas16/SignLanguageRecognition/README.md

 # American Sign Language Recognition Bot

 Welcome to the repository for our innovative American Sign Language (ASL) Recognition Bot.
-Utilizing state-of-the-art technology such as MediaPipe, TensorFlow, Keras, and OpenCV, this project aims to bridge the communication gap for those who rely on sign language.
+Utilizing state-of-the-art technology such as MediaPipe, TensorFlow, Keras, OpenCV and SciKit Learn this project aims to bridge the communication gap for those who rely on sign language.
+This project was my first attempt at applying my knowledge in AI.

 ## Overview